-As the largest of the 24 departments in the School of Medicine, we now have about 680 faculty (including 112 PhDs and 25 MD/PhDs), 165 residents, and 120 fellows.
+As the largest odepartment within the in the School of Medicine, we represent more than 1,000 faculty members, 176 residents, and approimately 132 fellows.

-We are privileged to be housed at the 540-acre state-of-the art Anschutz Medical Campus in Aurora, the nation’s only new medical campus built from the ground up to combine education, research, and patient care, and the only academic health center in the Rocky Mountain region.
+We are privileged to be housed at the 540-acre state-of-the art Anschutz Medical Campus in Aurora, the nation’s first medical campus built from the ground up to combine education, research, and patient care, and the only academic health center in the Rocky Mountain region.

-And under the leadership of our chair, David Schwartz, M.D., we are bridging the gap between cutting-edge research and clinical care to transform medicine into a more targeted, personalized practice.
+Under the leadership of our chair, David Schwartz, MD, we are bridging the gap between cutting-edge research and clinical care to transform medicine into a more targeted, personalized practice.

 Here’s how far we have come.

-On May 5, 1883, at the urging of founding CU president Joseph A. Sewall, M.D., CU administrators agreed to establish a “Medical Department” on the fledgling Boulder campus.
-According to the CU School of Medicine Millennial History, edited by Henry Claman, M.D., and Robert Shikes, M.D., it consisted of two rooms in the Old Main building, two professors, two instructors, and two “hastily recruited” students.
+On May 5, 1883, at the urging of founding CU president Joseph A. Sewall, MD, CU administrators agreed to establish a “Medical Department” on the fledgling Boulder campus.
+According to The University of Colorado School of Medicine: A Centennial History, edited by Henry Claman, MD, and Robert Shikes, MD, it consisted of two rooms in the Old Main building, two professors, two instructors, and two “hastily recruited” students.
 Tuition was free, and the department vowed to accept women “on an equal basis with men.”
-In 1891, to the chagrin of the editors of the Journal of the American Medical Association (which predicted the school’s swift demise), it graduated its first female M.D., Nelly Frances Mayo.
+In 1891, to the chagrin of the editors of the Journal of the American Medical Association (which predicted the school’s swift demise), it graduated its first female MD, Nelly Frances Mayo.
 (Harvard Medical School didn’t graduate its first women until 1949.)